chaowang15/RGBDPlaneDetection/README.md

 Two scripts `demo_win.sh` and `demo_linux.sh` are provided to run the code on a RGB-D sequence.
 Note to modify the corresponding paths.

 ## Build
 - **Windows**: use Visual Studio to open sln file and compile and build the code.
-It tests successfully in Visual Studio 2013, and should work on all other Visual Studio platforms.
+It tests successfully in Visual Studio 2010 and 2013, and should work on all other Visual Studio platforms.
 Note to change your OpenCV and Eigen 3 paths if needed.

 - **Linux or Mac OS**: run `build_linux.sh` to build the code.

 ## Running time
-Without MRF optimization, the execution code by Visual Studio 2013 runs at about 25 FPS (including data I/O) on RGBD images with resolution 640x480 in a PC with 16GB RAM and intel i7 processor.
+Without MRF optimization, the execution program by Visual Studio 2010 or 2013 runs at about 25 FPS (including data I/O) on RGBD images with resolution 640x480 in a PC with 16GB RAM and intel i7 processor.
 With MRF optimization, the same code runs much slower at about 7 seconds per frame on the same data.

 ## Output
 1) Plane segmentation image in PNG;